-One of the most exciting things about blockchain technology is that it opens a door for the new entrepreneurs, as well as improving processes in already existing companies.
+One of the most exciting things about blockchain technology is that it opens a door for new entrepreneurs, as well as improving processes in already existing companies.
 By offering standardization of information streams and simplification of transactions, blockchain is gaining increased attention as a transparent and secure technology.
 Let’s see how it will impact businesses in the following year.

-Supply chain management
+1. Supply chain management

 Bureaucracy is probably one of the biggest headaches of the companies that have to deal with shipping.
-Blockchain can track goods and materials, as well as its origins, quality, and quantity, not only within the company but throughout the entire supply chain and global shipping ecosystem.
+Blockchain can track goods and materials, as well as their origins, quality, and quantity, not only within the company but throughout the entire supply chain and global shipping ecosystem.
 It is a completely new level of transparency and cost-effectiveness in B2B processes since it records every step of your product during its journey in the most efficient way possible, by eliminating error-prone manual transactions.

 There is no doubt that accounting systems have significant regulations over them and are built in a way that fosters accuracy and attempts to eliminate fraud.
 Blockchain-based accounting may lead to automatic audits.
-The concept lies in a permanent record of transactions, thus virtually eliminating all the possible human errors.
+The concept lies in a permanent record of transactions, thus virtually eliminating all possible human errors.
 All transactions will be easy to follow, helping not only internal but governmental audits.
 Businesses can now keep only a single joint register, making all the financial integrity guaranteed.

-ICOs and Fundraising
+5. ICOs and Fundraising

 One of the biggest challenges for a startup today is to dedicate a huge amount of time and resources to raise money.
 While it is undoubtedly one of the most crucial moments in the development of your business, it drags you away from the business itself.
-Raising money in traditional routes can take months and months of traveling, meetings and messaging back and forth.
-Since the world has entered into the world of cryptocurrencies, in 2018 we can expect a rise in blockchain fundraising through tokens, while apps for token sale and ICO are getting more popular.
-Etherum and Bitcoin are the most popular peer-to-peer protocols.
+Raising money in traditional routes can take months and months of traveling, meetings, and messaging back and forth.
+Since the world entered the world of cryptocurrencies, in 2018 we can expect a rise in blockchain fundraising through tokens, while apps for token sale and ICO are getting more popular.
+Ethereum and Bitcoin are the most popular peer-to-peer protocols.

 Initial coin offering (ICO) has become more popular today, as it presents an open, unregulated space that can be used for the exchange of cryptocurrencies to back projects, similarly to using shares.
 Thus, venture companies can transfer funding just in five minutes, after making their decision.
 This can speed up the whole fundraising funnel process and save time on settlements.

-Blockchain’s trustworthiness and transparency have made it attractive for businesses in numerous industries and economies, and it is expected to become the next disruptive thing that can literally shake up the world, similarly to the explosion of the Internet.
+Blockchain’s trustworthiness and transparency have made it attractive for businesses in numerous industries and economies, and it is expected to become the next disruptive thing that can literally shake up the world, similar to the explosion of the Internet.
 We can already imagine a world, where there is less bureaucracy and more self-governance, hoping that the hype around the blockchain will live up to our expectations.